crdrost/essay-seeds/programs/the how-many-pages problem.md

 # Problem Statement

+This is a simple numbers problem that reads like so:

-I was reading an average-sized book and I was on a page, when I realized that the sum of all of the page numbers before that page was equal to the sum of all the page numbers after that page.
-(The current page is not included in either sum.)
-How many pages did my book have?
+>   I was reading an average-sized book and I was on a certain page, when I
+>   was suddenly shocked to discover that this page was very special.
+It was
+>   special because the sum of all of the page numbers on the pages before, was
+>   equal to the sum of all of the page numbers on the pages after.
+(The
+>   current page was not a part of either of these sums.)
+In fact, that can
+>   only happen on special books with a certain total number of pages!
+So how
+>   many pages did my book have?

+It's not too hard to understand.
+Let's see how hard it is to program.

 # The beauty of brute-force